ncoghlan/misc/notes/python3/questions_and_answers.rst

   serve as a general purpose text container.
 A very early experimental prototype of such a type is `available
   <https://github.com/jeamland/asciicompat>`__.
-* :pep:`460` and :pep:`461` are two different approaches to restoring support for *binary* interpolation that is to be source and semantically compatible for the use cases we actually want to support in Python 3 ( neither proposal involves making the ``bytes`` type a hybrid type again, but instead proposes an interpolation mechanism that is suitable for working with binary formats that contain ASCII compatible segments).

 What's up with WSGI in Python 3?